catsmells/cawrend-protocol/README.md

 This is a repository for the utilitarian fork of the CAW protocol.

 ## Current To-Do
-- Make two tokens, one internal for sole governance, and the other for public accessibility.
+~~- Make two tokens, one internal for sole governance, and the other for public accessibility.~~